-Winter Park is open Saturdays 10am-8pm and Sundays 10am-5pm.
-Admission is $6 a person for 2 hours or $22 for a family pass.
+Winter Park is open Saturdays 10am-8pm and Sundays 11am-5pm.
+Admission is $8 a person for 2 hours or $35 for a family pass.

 Navarino Hills – Shiocton

 Navarino Hills is located about 30 minutes northwest of Appleton has tons of winter activities and has its own tubing park.
-The tubing hill has a tow rope.
-Tubing costs $7/hour and is open Fridays 4:30pm-9pm, Saturdays 10am-9pm, and Sundays 10am-5:30pm.
-They have a special offer for tubers.
-Fridays 4:30pm-9pm and Saturday night 5pm-9pm you can tube for $10 a person.
+The tubing hill has a tow rope and they make fresh snow.
+When more than 50 people are on a lift, a second will open.
+Tubing costs $7/hour or $15 for three hours.
+The hills are open Fridays 4:00pm-8pm, Saturdays 10am-8pm, and Sundays 10am-5pm.
+They have a special offer for tubers: Fridays all you can tube 4pm-8pm and Saturday night 4pm-8pm for $10 a person.

 An indoor chalet provides you a chance to warm up and use the restrooms during your day of winter fun.
 Navarino Hills offers special rates for groups so consider this spot for a winter birthday party.

 TIP: Save time by printing their tube release form ahead of time on their rates page.

 Wanick Choute Park Hill – Sherwood

 Have your own tube?
 You can bring your own tube to Wanick Hill!
 There is no tow rope and this hill doesn’t have a fee.
 The hill is open during normal park hours.